Flexera logo

 This year’s Summit was the largest in Snowflake’s history, drawing more than 20,000 in-person attendees, 500+ breakout sessions (across 12 tracks) and 200+ partners on site.
 Here’s everything released, announced or presented from June 1 to June 4, 2026.

-Before the summit
+Before the Summit

-Snowflake made some key announcements ahead of the main summit.
-Three noteworthy announcements were made prior to the start of the Snowflake summit (on May 27).
+Snowflake made some key announcements ahead of the main Summit.
+Three noteworthy announcements were made prior to the start of the Snowflake Summit (on May 27).

 Q1 FY2027 earnings.
 Snowflake product revenue came in at $1.33 billion, up 34% year over year which is an acceleration from the 30% growth rate of the prior quarter.
 Total revenue hit $1.39 billion, up 33% year over year.
 (Source: Snowflake quarterly earnings report)